-Because our manufacturing capabilities are limited, we may rely on third parties to manufacture and supply some of our products.
+Because our manufacturing capabilities are limited, we will rely on third parties to manufacture and supply some of our products.
 An inability to find additional or alternate sources for these products could materially and adversely affect our financial condition and results of operations.

-In 2013 we operated manufacturing facilities for production of the SPIDER System and maintained manufacturing facilities for the AMID stapler product.
-In the future, we may choose to use a third-party manufacturer for our other products.
-In addition, certain of our SPIDER System product component parts come from third-party suppliers.
+We currently operate manufacturing facilities for production of the SPIDER® Surgical System and maintain manufacturing facilities for the AMID HFD product.
+In the future, we may choose to use a third party manufacturer for these as well as our other products.
+In addition, currently, certain of our SPIDER® Surgical System and the AMID HFD product component parts come from third-party suppliers.
 If these manufacturing partners are unable to produce our products or component parts in the amounts that we require, we may not be able to establish a contract and obtain a sufficient alternative supply from another supplier on a timely basis and in the quantities we require.

 Our products require precise, high quality manufacturing.
-We and our contract manufacturers will be subject to ongoing periodic unannounced inspection by the FDA and non-U.S. regulatory authorities to ensure strict compliance with the FDA's Quality System Regulation, current "good manufacturing practices" and other applicable government regulations and corresponding standards.
-If we or our contract manufacturers fail to achieve and maintain high manufacturing standards in compliance with the FDA's Quality System Regulation, we may experience manufacturing errors resulting in patient injury or death, product recalls or withdrawals, delays or interruptions of production or failures in product testing or delivery, delay or prevention of filing or approval of marketing applications for our products, cost overruns or other problems that could seriously harm our business.
+We and our contract manufacturers will be subject to ongoing periodic unannounced inspection by the FDA and non-U.S. regulatory authorities to ensure strict compliance with QSR, cGMP and other applicable government regulations and corresponding standards.
+If we or our contract manufacturers fail to achieve and maintain high manufacturing standards in compliance with QSR, we may experience manufacturing errors resulting in patient injury or death, product recalls or withdrawals, delays or interruptions of production or failures in product testing or delivery, delay or prevention of filing or approval of marketing applications for our products, cost overruns or other problems that could seriously harm our business.

-Any performance failure by us or on the part of our contract manufacturers could delay product development or regulatory clearance or approval of our products, or commercialization of our products and future products, depriving us of potential product revenue and resulting in additional losses.
+Any performance failure by us or on the part of our contract manufacturers could delay clinical development or regulatory clearance or approval of our products or commercialization of our products and future products, depriving us of potential product revenue and resulting in additional losses.
 In addition, our dependence on any third party for manufacturing could adversely affect our future profit margins.
 Our ability to replace any then-existing manufacturer may be difficult because the number of potential manufacturers is limited and, in the case of Class III devices, the FDA must approve any replacement manufacturer before manufacturing can begin.
 It may be difficult or impossible for us to identify and engage a replacement manufacturer on acceptable terms in a timely manner, or at all.